-The Metropolitan Homelessness Commission's goal is to build a system that ends homelessness in Nashville.
+The Metro Homeless Impact Division's goal is to build a system that ends homelessness in Nashville.
 Ending homelessness does not mean that no person will ever lose housing again.
 Rather it means that the Nashville community has a system in place that prevents homelessness whenever possible.
-For people who lose their housing, our systems approach assists them swiftly to link them with housing and support services rapidly.
+For people who lose their housing, an effective Housing Crisis Resolution System is capable to assist them swiftly by linking every person experiencing homelessness with housing and support services rapidly.

-As a planning and coordination entity, the Commission focuses on collaborative efforts that support permanent solutions to homelessness.
+As a planning and coordination entity, the Homeless Impact Division focuses on collaborative efforts that support permanent solutions to homelessness.
 We are mainly working on building a Housing Crisis Resolution System.

-In addition, the Homelessness Commission staff works with Metro departments to improve their coordination around homelessness.
+In addition, the Homeless Impact Division staff works with other Metro departments to improve Metro-wide coordination around homelessness.

 Cold Weather Information

 Last year shelter providers and other organizations have come together to create a Cold Weather Community Response Plan.
 A description of the plan and collaboration is available online at www.coldweathernashville.com.
 We continue to work on improvements to our community's cold weather responses.

 General Information for people to learn about local day and night shelter programs

 - Room In The Inn: 705 Drexel Street, Nashville, TN 37203, 615-251-9791

 - Nashville Rescue Mission's Men's Guest Services: 639 Lafayette Street, Nashville, TN 37203-4226, 615-255-2475 Nashville Rescue Mission's Women's Guest Services: 1716 Rosa L. Parks Blvd.
 Nashville, TN 37208, 615-312-1574